-At this point, from our observation, we can say that the 2017 local self-government elections are being held in a largely peaceful environment.
-The absolute majority of the electoral precincts, where our static observers are stationed, have been opened and closed on time.
+According to our election monitoring, the second round of 2021 local self-government elections are being held in a largely peaceful environment.
+Vast majority of the electoral precincts, where our static observers are stationed, have been opened on time.

 Transparency International Georgia (TI Georgia) will deploy up to 250 observers to monitor the run-off municipal elections of October 30, 2021.
 Our static observers will cover 170 precincts of 28 election districts.
 30 mobile groups will also be involved in election observation.